samuel-w/ms-bing-rewards/README.md

 - With [npm](https://npmjs.org/) installed, run:
   - `npm install`
   - `npm run build`
-  - To run the searches, run `npm run start`
+  - To run the searches, run `npm run start`, for mobile, run `npm run start:mobile`

 **NOTE:** the login screen has been changed several times—sometimes very subtly—in the last couple months.
 Since the script relies on selectors to find